Horse64/core.horse64.org/docs/Features.md

 information is based on the target state of a first release, and not reflective of the current work in progress version.** ⚠️⚠️⚠️

-Horse64 is a dynamically typed, high-level language.
+Horse64 is a dynamically typed, multi-paradigm, high-level language.
 Here is how it compares to the other programming languages [Python](https://python.org),
 [JavaScript (JS)](https://www.javascript.com/),
 [Go](https://go.dev/), and